jortiz24/SportsReferenceEngineering/README.md

 A repository for my application to present my solution to Sports Reference

 For my approach, I chose to use python to process the data and structured my solution using loops and a 2D array to contain the data.
 The code itself has comments and explanations for each step but for an overall explanation, I needed to find what the data contained and how I could manipulate it to create a matrix containing what we want from the data.
+I've also included an image containing an example test output from the data provided in the application

 First, I made a list of teams to use as key references while accessing the data